The International Capital Markets Review: Kuwait

 The Market Development Project

-Since May 2017, the CMA has embarked on a focused regulatory reform exercise with the aim of 'diversification of Investment products and Instruments' and developing the market: the Market Development Project (MDP).
+Since May 2017, the CMA has embarked on a focused regulatory reform exercise with the aim of 'diversification of Investment products and Instruments' and of developing the market: the Market Development Project (MDP).
 The MDP has introduced new market segments and circuit breakers and has enhanced the overall process of holding, transferring, settling and exercising rights over securities.
 In particular, the rules relating to listing securities were streamlined in favour of a more dynamic market.
-In April 2018, the Boursa Kuwait issued a comprehensive new Rulebook (which was significantly supplemented and updated in April 2019) constituting substantially the regime governing all the Boursa Kuwait's operations.
+In April 2018, the Boursa Kuwait issued a comprehensive new Rulebook (which was significantly supplemented and updated in April 2019), constituting substantially the regime governing all the Boursa Kuwait's operations.